 Any nanny can suffer an on the job injury that will require medical care (and cost), and that can keep her out of work either temporarily or permanently.
 Your homeowner’s insurance generally does not cover injury claims for employees of the household – rather workers’ compensation insurance needs to be in place to cover these medical bills and losses.
-Only legal employers can purchase this important coverage.
+Only those paying employees “on the books” can purchase this important coverage.

 The “nanny taxes” are part of the family’s personal income tax return.
 You sign your tax document under penalties of perjury.
 Failing to disclose your nanny’s wages and paying the employment taxes is tax fraud.
-While you may not go to jail for nanny tax fraud like Bernard Kerik did, you may find yourself in a legal and financial mess.
+While you may not go to jail for nanny tax fraud, you may find yourself in a legal and financial mess.